• Skip to main content

 Use both, shortening and butter- Because butter adds flavor and richness and shortening adds stability.

 Why is my icing soft and runny?
 How to fix it?
 This usually means you have too much liquid in the icing.
-Make sure to only add heavy cream 1 tbsp at a time.
+Make sure to only add heavy cream 1 tablespoon at a time.
 You can also add more powdered sugar to thicken the icing.
 A third option is chilling the icing if it is just too warm, and that is causing the runny texture.
 Make sure to work in a cool kitchen to help prevent this.

 Why is my icing thick and hard to pipe?
 How to fix it?

 The icing is either too cold and needs to be brought to room temperature again to be pipeable, or it may need more liquid.
-Mix in 1 tbsp of heavy cream and stir to see if this makes it a little more workable.
+Mix in 1 tablespoon of heavy cream and stir to see if this makes it a little more workable.

 Use high quality vanilla extract- High quality ingredients always produce a better flavor.
 It will also help to mask the red dye taste so it's extra important in this recipe.